rmcgibbo/mullermsm/README.md

 ```
   $ mullermsm_plot_trajectories.py

 ```

-You should see a plot like this.
-Each point represents the coordinates of one frame of your simulation, and the color background shows the underlying potential energy surface.
+On the plot, each point represents the coordinates of one frame of your simulation, and the color background shows the underlying potential energy surface.

-To view your microstates, execute the command.
+To view your microstates, execute the command below.
 This shows the regions on the potential energy surface which correspond to each microstate, with the first trajectory plotted on top.
 The color scheme for the trajectory indicates the progression of time.

 ```
   $ mullermsm_voronoi.py

 ```

 <img width="400" height="300" src=https://raw.github.com/rmcgibbo/mullermsm/master/images/Voronoi.png></src>